 MR: Scott, what advice do you have for sales candidates looking to break into the medical field?

-SR: Preparation and research is key.
+SR: Preparation and research are key.
 Candidates must be prepared to tell the interviewer why they want to work in healthcare sales.
 Other than the pay and benefits, candidates need to know what the job entails and if they have the skill set and personality profile that makes them a good fit.
-They need to be self -motivated, willing to study up on the industry, know the process of healthcare sales and be able to comply with rules, regulations, and process.
+They need to be self-motivated, willing to study up on the industry, know the process of healthcare sales and be able to comply with rules, regulations, and process.

 MR: What other advice do you have for healthcare sales candidates as they head into their face-to-face interview?